elki-project/simpsons-wiki-data/README.md

 Attribution
 -----------

-Please credit out work by citing the introductiory paper
+Please credit our work by citing the introductiory paper

 Erich Schubert, Gloria Feher
+D'Oh!
 Learn NLP with the Simpsons Wiki Data Set
 under review, 2021